tytydraco/yessleep/out/Im_the_Host_of_a_Creepy_Talk_Show_Lets_Make_a_Deal_with_the_Devil.md

 Damion smiles slyly, showcasing his gold-tooth display.

 “So, Bertha,” he exaggerates her name.
 “Let’s cut to the chase.
-Tell me… no tell the world… what it is you most desire?”
+Tell me… no tell the viewers… what it is you most desire?”

 (Split screen)